 Effects of organic fertilizers on the incidence with regard to wheat diseases

-Identified disease on wheat plants in our study area is yellow rust (figure 7a).
+Identified disease on wheat plants in our study area is yellow rust (Figure 7a).
 The pathogen responsible for yellow rust is the fungus Puccinia striiformis f.sp.tritici.
 This causal agent colonizes the leaves, with yellow pustules in the form of stripes and linear along the orange-yellow veins.
 When ripe, they burst to release a large number of golden yellow spores.
 This infection causes a reduction in useful leaf area and a loss of assimilates due to parasites, leading to very sensitive yields (Sharma et al., 1985).
 In addition, subterranean termites, birds and insects have caused damage to wheat plants by feeding on the roots, leaves and grains of wheat.

 The statistical analysis revealed that there was a significant difference (p<0.05) between fertilizers relative to incidence with regard to wheat yellow rust.
 There was not significant difference between wheat varieties on this epidemiological parameter.
 Furthermore, the interaction fertilizers*variety was not significant different for incidence in relation with wheat.